ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 1. 1 label has been added: state label;
 1. More labeled data (observations) have been incorporated in several instances;
 1. No simulated or hand-drawn instances have changed significantly.
 All 20 additional variables were incorporated into these instances with missing values.

+The operational status of a well (indicated with the state label) has a strong relationship with the values of its variables.
+Therefore, algorithms can be applied to the 3W Dataset to quantify these relationships or the state label can be used to select data for specific training.

 ### Code Availability ⁉️